 Online PR Targeting

 These groups, likely, are your brand’s biggest fans—and they’re the most likely to buy your products and services.
 Essentially, they’re the people a company wants to sell to.
-They’re targeted by monetized websites, content strategies, and advertisements.
+Monetized websites, content strategies, and advertisements target them.

 Online PR has “target audiences,” too.
 That said, these target audiences aren’t necessarily a company’s biggest buyers.
 Rather, they’re public influencers, stakeholders and social hubs.
 Online PR serves to influence any group which can influence the company as a whole.